Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-W1E6EWrAsII,316.92,345.76.md

 ### Transcript

-> Will there be procedurally generated resource locations?
+> generated will there be procedurally
+> generated resource locations there will
-> There will be no procedurally generated maps or resources
+> be nor procedurally generated maps or
-> I have no idea if that's something that's going to change in the future or not.
+> resources I have no idea if that's
+> something that's going to change in the
-> A lot of people have expressed some concerns that if there is no procedural generation
+> future or not a lot of people have
+> expressed some concerns that if there is
+> no procedural generation
-> there will be no replayability but please understand that we have kept replayability in mind during development and we have some plans for it.
+> there will be no replayability but
+> please understand that we have kept
+> replayability in mind during development
+> and we have some plans for it but of
-> But of course, we're still welcome to suggestions.
-Especially suggestions that don't require procedural generation!
+> course we're still welcome to
+> suggestions